mendix/docs/content/en/docs/control-center/company-settings.md

 ## 2 General Settings {#company-general-settings}

-On the **General Settings** tab of this page, you can edit your company details and
+On the **General Settings** tab of this page, you can manage your company details, company email domains, and security contact.

 ### 2.1 Company Details